djstein/2018-study-guide/README.md

 * Dates: built in JavaScript date utility Date.
 If no arguments passed, creates a new Date object with current date and time.
 Used as a uniform object for determing time.
-* Arrays: regular obejcts in which there is a particular relatoinshiop between integer-key-ed properties and the length property.
+* Arrays: regular objects in which there is a particular relationship between integer-key-ed properties and the length property.
 Inherits from `Array.prototype`.
 Represent lists or sets.
-* Typed Arrays: introduced in ES6, present an array-like view of underlying binrary data buffer.
+* Typed Arrays: introduced in ES6, present an array-like view of underlying binary data buffer.
 Have many C equivalents.
-* Maps: ES6, like an object, but keys can be of function, object, or any primitive over a `String` or `Symbol`.
+* Maps: (ES6) like an object, but keys can be of function, object, or any primitive over a `String` or `Symbol`.
 Size of a Map can be easily determined with `.size` .
 Can be directly iterated.
 USED for frequent addition / removal of key pairs
-* Sets: ES6, interger key based object that returns a set (only one of each unique object inside of the data structure)
+* Sets: ES6) interger key based object that returns a set (only one of each unique object inside of the data structure)
 * WeakMaps: ES6, same as Map BUT can only be OBJECTS only, no arbitrary value of any type